 Since inception, we have been developing our flagship vehicle, the Endurance, an electric full-size pickup truck.
 We introduced the Endurance in June 2020 and have been building beta vehicles during the first half of 2021.
-We are targeting commencement of limited production of the Endurance in late September 2021.
-As of result of cost increases due to challenges in the supply chain, among other factors, production will initially focus on a small number of vehicles for testing and certifications and to demonstrate the capabilities of the Endurance to customers and financing sources.
-We are seeking additional funding that will be necessary to scale up capacity and the further automation of manufacturing processes in order to complete our ramp up to full-scale commercial production and launch the sale of our vehicles.
+We are on track to begin early production units in the late September 2021 and complete vehicle validation and regulatory approvals in December 2021 to January 2022.
+We expect this will be followed by deployments to selected early customers in the first quarter of 2022 in advance of commercial production and launch in the second quarter of 2022, with the ramp planned to accelerate in the second half of 2022, subject to receipt of adequate financing.